 Prerequisites: None.
 Previous ICS training (ICS-200) highly recommended.

 Location: Cowlitz County SAR, 1800 Western Lane, Kelso, WA 98626 (46.132041, -122.897571).

 Cost: No cost for tuition or course materials.
-Students will need note taking materials and a Windows laptop computer.
+Students should bring note taking materials.
 Travel, lodging, and meals are the student’s/agency’s responsibility.

 Registration: Contact Chris Long, State SAR Coordinator, (Chris.Long@mil.wa.gov) to register.
-Priority to Washington State law enforcement officers and registered volunteers with SAR incident command and general staff responsibilities.
+Maximum class size is 20 students.
+Priority to Washington State law enforcement officers, members of the State SAR Planning Unit, and registered volunteers with SAR incident management responsibility.